10 Positive and Constructive Feedback Examples for Sales Teams

 What is Positive Feedback?

-According to The Balance Careers, positive and effective feedback is meant to "reinforce positive behaviors that contribute to performance or eliminate negative behaviors that can detract from performance."
+According to The Balance Careers, positive and constructive feedback is meant to "reinforce positive behaviors that contribute to performance or eliminate negative behaviors that can detract from performance."

 Sound familiar?
-Positive feedback functions the same way your incentive compensation plans do.
+Positive performance review feedback functions the same way your incentive compensation plans do.
 They reinforce behaviors that positively impact both sellers and the company.

 Ultimately, the purpose of feedback is to ensure sales reps know how they're doing, including what they're excelling at and areas they can improve.
 It also provides sales leadership with important information, such as where there is a lapse in coaching across the entire organization.